Codespace0x25/forgewatch/ReadMe.md

 * Works with **any language or project**
 * Blazingly fast
-* Lightweight: written in pure C (with optional NASM)
+* Lightweight: written in pure C
 * Keeps your development loop tight and reactive

 ---